 Check the Business Bureau

 The Business Bureau remains the most valuable resource as you assess your prospective hires often.
 You search for the business from BB’s site to discover both reviews and complaints.
-You can identify your potential contractor based on the positive reviews and strong rating, which shows the high-quality business in the service.
+You can identify your potential contractor based on the positive reviews and strong ratings, which shows the high-quality business in the service.
 Either way, you will use this resource freely, and thankfully, it is widely accessible.

 Request proof of coverage